You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 The school made a report Territory Families.
 Territory Families workers then carried out an investigation which included talking to the teachers, the child, the mother and her partner.
 The police also became involved and interviewed the mother's partner.
 When the investigation was complete, an assessment was made by Territory Families.
 It concluded that the abuse was substantiated.
 After negotiations with the mother, it was decided that the child would live with his grandmother for a few months and would not have any contact with the mother's partner.
 The police also took action against the perpetrator and laid criminal charges of assault against him.

 After the child was placed with the grandmother, under a temporary placement arrangement, workers from Territory Families continued to talk with the mother about future care arrangements for the child.
-When Territory Families workers concluded that the mother would not acknowledge the abuse had occurred and take the appropriate steps to ensure the abuse would not continue if the child returned to live with her, they made an application to the Children's Court for a protection order.
+When Territory Families workers concluded that the mother would not acknowledge the abuse had occurred and take the appropriate steps to ensure the abuse would not continue if the child returned to live with her, they made an application to the Children's Court for a Protection Order.

 Transfer of order to another state